brainlife/docs/docs/using_ezBIDS.md

 ![Series Mapping](./img/ezbids/Levitas_etal_figureS5_series_mapping_all.png)

 !!! info
-    ezBIDS makes educated guesses about your data using information saved in the DICOM files ezBIDS uses the DICOM fields *Series Description*, *Image Type*, *Echo Time*, and *Repetition Time* to group data together.
+    ezBIDS makes educated guesses about your data using information saved in the DICOM files. ezBIDS uses the DICOM fields *Series Description*, *Image Type*, *Echo Time*, and *Repetition Time* to group data together.
 This means that ezBIDS assumes that data with the matching values in these fields are part of the same series of data. ezBIDS then matches the Series to the corresponding [BIDS entities](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html).

 This grouping procedure saves users' time by serving files that might need to undergo similar changes in groups. ezBIDS provides warning messages (yellow circle and asterisk) to explain how the data were grouped.
 If this is incorrect and needs fixing, users can modify the groups using the graphical interface.
 If ezBIDS fails to group some of the data files, it will default to exclude the files, indicating that the files will not be converted to BIDS.
 Users may adjust this if necessary (or even mark data files not excluded by exBIDS as 'to be excluded', e.g., localizer sequences).